codingdisco/valid8/README.md

 Create a landing page with email capture for each idea in minutes.
 Fill in the details of your idea, hit "Publish" and you're ready to share it with the world and get responses!

+#### 👉 Share

+Share the page in social networks and run some ads to bring traffic to it.

 #### 👉 Measure
 The amount of people that give you their details will tell you whether your idea has potential.
 Once you've got enough people interested, you can build the MVP and send it to them.